XS (song)

 "XS" is a song by Japanese singer-songwriter Rina Sawayama, released on 2 March 2020, as the third single from her debut studio album, Sawayama, via the label Dirty Hit.
+An avant-pop, electropop, pop rock, and R&B tune with bubblegum pop influences, its lyrics criticise capitalism in the face of climate change.

-The song criticises capitalism in the face of climate change over a pop, R&B, avant-pop and electropop backing.
-It received critical acclaim and was named among the best songs of 2020 by several critics.
-A remix featuring English singer Bree Runway, was released on 10 July 2020.
+"XS" received critical acclaim for its anti-capitalist lyrics and drew comparisons to the music of the 1990s and 2000s.
+It was also included on several end-of-year song lists in 2020.
+A remix featuring English singer Bree Runway was released on 10 July 2020.

-Background, themes and composition
+Background and composition

 Sawayama said in a statement that "XS" is a song that "mocks capitalism in a sinking world":

 "Given that we all know global climate change is accelerating and human extinction is a very real possibility within our lifetime it seemed hilarious to me that brands were still coming out with new makeup palettes every month and public figures were doing a gigantic house tour of their gated property in Calabasas in the same week as doing a ‘sad about Australian wild fires’ Instagram post.
 I mean I’m guilty of turning a blind eye too, because otherwise it makes me depressed.
 We’re all hypocrites because we are all capitalists, and it’s a trap that I don’t see us getting out of.
 I wanted to reflect the chaos of this post-truth climate change denying world in the metal guitar stabs that flare up like an underlying zit between the 2000s R&B beat that reminds you of a time when everything was alright."

-"XS" is a 2000s-inspired pop, R&B, avant-pop and electropop song with "upbeat bubblegum pop vibes" composed in the key of D minor with a tempo of 117 beats per minute.
-It begins with an "eerie" buildup of violins, while a "shredding" guitar riff appears before and after the chorus.
+"XS" is a 1990s- and 2000s-inspired pop, avant-pop, electropop, R&B-nu metal, pop rock, and R&B song with "upbeat bubblegum pop vibes".
+It is composed in the key of D minor with a tempo of 117 beats per minute.
+"XS" begins with an "eerie" buildup of violins, while a "shredding" guitar riff appears before and after the chorus.
+The song's use of acoustic guitars drew comparisons to Justin Timberlake's "Like I Love You".